 The study found that hearing aid wearers spend 60% of their time in quiet places with occasional low conversation.
-The next most common condition included what the researches called speech places.
-In these places, participants were listening to the TV, radio or having a normal volume conversations.
+The next most common condition included what the researchers called speech places.
+In these places, participants were listening to the TV, radio, or having normal-volume conversations.

 Most participants spent very little time in high noise environments where even people with “normal” hearing would have trouble hearing or understanding a conversation.

 All in all, they found that hearing aid wearers spend around 75% of their time in speech or quiet places where hearing aids work well.

 Only around 25% of people who would benefit from hearing aids wear them.
 One reason those who need hearing aids don’t get them is that they wrongly believe hearing aids won’t help them.